-- Custom email notifications and domain (Premium)
+- Custom email notifications and domain (Growth)

-- Priority access to roadmap (Premium)
+- Priority access to roadmap (Growth)

 For use cases that require an on-premise installation, custom paperwork, a proper SLA, or guaranteed performance under heavy load, the Enterprise plan is a great fit.
 It also offers at-rest encryption and dedicated support.